Unthinkable: Plot

 Yusuf's wife and kids are detained, and H brings her in front of her husband and threatens to mutilate her right there.
 Brody and the others begin to take her away from the room in disgust, but H slashes her throat, and she bleeds to death in front of Yusuf.
 Yusuf does not break, so H has Yusuf's two children brought in.
 Outside of Yusuf's hearing, he assures everyone that he will not harm the children.
 He tells Yusuf that he will torture his children if the locations of the bombs are not divulged.
 Yusuf breaks and gives three addresses (in New York, Los Angeles, and Dallas), but H still prepares to torture the children, but the others forcefully stop him.

 Citing the amount of missing nuclear material Yusuf potentially had at his disposal (some 18 lbs. were reported missing, with about 4½ lbs. needed per device), H insists that Yusuf had not admitted anything about a heretofore-unreferenced fourth bomb.
 H points out that everything Yusuf has done so far has been planned meticulously; Yusuf knew the torture might break him, and he would have been certain to plant an unexpected fourth bomb, just in case.

 The purpose of the preceding torture was not to break Yusuf, but rather to make it clear what would happen to his children if he did not cooperate.
 The government official in charge of the operation – who helped attack H moments earlier, now demands that H torture Yusuf's children for the fourth bomb.
 H demands that Brody escort the children back, but she says that letting the fourth bomb kill millions is better than torturing two children.
 H sarcastically unties Yusuf.
 The official draws his pistol and aims it at H to coerce him into further interrogation.
 Yusuf grabs the official's gun, asks Brody to take care of his children, and kills himself.
 Brody walks out of the building with Yusuf's children.

-Alternate ending
+Original/Alternate ending

 An FBI bomb disposal unit disarms the Los Angeles nuclear bomb with only 12 seconds to spare.
 While they start to celebrate, the timer on the fourth nuclear bomb – hidden behind a nearby crate – hits zero.

+Production

+In November 2006, it was reported that Sidney Kimmel Entertainment had signed Tarsem Singh to direct political thriller script Unthinkable written by Peter Woodward.
+In February 2008, David Slade had been signed as director after Tarsem Singh dropped out.
+Oren Moverman contributed to Woodward's screenplay during Slade's attachment to the project.
+In May of that year, it was reported that Gregor Jordan had signed on to direct and produce the film with Samuel L. Jackson attached to star.
+By September, Michael Sheen and Carrie-Anne Moss had joined the cast with shooting to begin that same month.